AnurimaG/ChatBot/README.md

 An AI-powered personal assistant built with Java Spring Boot and the OpenAI API, capable of remembering user information across sessions.

-Developed as part of the STAN Internship Challenge.

 **Features**